 A: If the tentative agreement is rejected, the bargaining team can return to the bargaining table.
-But it is unlikely to yield any results as the bargaining team had reached a dead end and was in mediation.
-Since the dispute resolution process chosen by the TR membership was arbitration, the only option would be to go to arbitration.
-However, the employer had indicated that it would raise a preliminary objection on the issues of remote interpretation and telework, which means that an arbitrator would not be able to consider the team's proposals on these issues.
-Also, it is very likely the same tentative agreement would be imposed as the arbitral award.
+But it is unlikely to yield any results as the bargaining team was at impasse and had applied to arbitration.
+An arbitration date was scheduled for June 19 and was unilaterally postponed by the Board following the tentative agreement.
+So, a new date would need to be scheduled.
+Based on the replication principle, it is very likely the same tentative agreement would be imposed as the arbitral award.
 Its implementation would be delayed until the end of the year, beginning in 2024.